 - Electrocardiogram (ECG, EKG) — a test that records the heart's activity by measuring electrical currents through the heart muscle

-- PET scan, Bone scan, CT scan or MRI prostate, if your doctor is concerned about a spreading cancer
+- PET scan, bone scan, CT scan, or MRI of the prostate, if your doctor is concerned about a spreading cancer

-Your care team will give you a binder and teach you about a surgical pathway called ERAS.
-This stands for Early Recovery After Surgery.
-This tells you everything to expect and everything you'll need to do before surgery, as well as after surgery to make recovery easier.
+Your care team will give you a binder and teach you about ERAS.
+This stands for early recovery after surgery.
+This tells you everything to expect and everything you'll need to do before surgery, as well as after surgery, to make recovery easier.

 Kegel exercises and pelvic floor strengthening: Your surgeons will discuss special exercises that you need to start doing before surgery.
 These exercises help your urinary control return more quickly after surgery.

-Medications to help improve erectile function (sildenafil/vardenafil/tadalafil): Your surgeon will discuss starting a medication before surgery and continuing to take after surgery.
+Medications to help improve erectile function: Your surgeon will discuss starting a medication before surgery and continuing to take after surgery.
 This will help speed up recovery of your sexual function.
-This is all part of the ERAS pathway.
+This is all part of ERAS.

 Consultations with other urology specialists: At UVA Health, we have other urology doctors dedicated to recovery of urinary and sexual function after surgery.
 We offer consultations with these experts before surgery so you can be as prepared as possible and recover quickly.